New York State Affordable Housing Corporation

 The New York State Affordable Housing Corporation (AHC) is a New York State public-benefit corporation and a subsidiary of the New York State Housing Finance Agency (HFA).
-It was created in 1985 under the state Private Housing Finance Law to administer the New York State Affordable Home Ownership Development Program, a state-funded grant program that promotes homeownership among low- and moderate-income households by subsidizing the construction, acquisition, and rehabilitation of owner-occupied housing across New York State.
+It was created in 1985 under section 45-b of the state Private Housing Finance Law to administer the Affordable Home Ownership Development Program, a state-funded grant program that promotes homeownership among low- and moderate-income households by subsidizing the construction, acquisition, rehabilitation, and improvement of owner-occupied housing across New York State.

 History and legal status

-AHC was established in 1985 under the Private Housing Finance Law as part of state legislation that also created the New York State Housing Trust Fund Corporation and the New York State Affordable Home Ownership Development Program.
-The statute authorizes the corporation to provide financial assistance, in conjunction with other public and private investments, for the acquisition, construction, rehabilitation and improvement of owner-occupied housing for low- and moderate-income households.
+AHC was established in 1985 under section 45-b of the Private Housing Finance Law to administer the Affordable Home Ownership Development Program established under Article 19 of the law.
+The corporation is authorized to provide financial assistance, in conjunction with other public and private investments, for the acquisition, construction, rehabilitation, and improvement of owner-occupied housing for low- and moderate-income households.

-AHC is organized as a public-benefit corporation of the State of New York and is a subsidiary of the New York State Housing Finance Agency, but it is reported as a component unit in the State's financial statements rather than in HFA's consolidated statements.
-The chair and members of the HFA board also serve as the members of AHC's board, and AHC shares offices, administrative staff, and budgeting processes with HFA and related housing finance entities under New York State Homes and Community Renewal (HCR).
+AHC is organized as a public-benefit corporation of the State of New York and is a subsidiary of the New York State Housing Finance Agency.
+It is a component unit in the State's financial statements rather than in HFA's consolidated financial statements.
+The chair and members of the HFA board also serve as the members of AHC's board.
+AHC shares offices, administrative staff, and budgeting processes with HFA and related housing finance entities under the umbrella of the New York State Homes and Community Renewal (HCR).

 Programs

 Affordable Home Ownership Development Program

-The principal program administered by AHC is the Affordable Home Ownership Development Program (AHOD Program).
-The program provides grants to eligible sponsors—municipalities, municipal housing authorities, housing development fund companies, and not-for-profit or charitable organizations whose primary purpose includes affordable housing or home improvement—to subsidize the cost of creating or improving owner-occupied housing.
+AHC's principal program is the Affordable Home Ownership Development Program.
+It provides grants to municipalities, municipal housing authorities, housing development fund companies, and eligible not-for-profit or charitable organizations to subsidize the creation or improvement of owner-occupied housing.
+Grants support new construction, acquisition and rehabilitation of homes for resale, or improvements to existing owner-occupied homes.
+Grants are awarded to sponsoring organizations rather than directly to individual homebuyers or homeowners, and the sponsors are responsible for verifying household eligibility.

-Eligible activities include three main project types: